Northern Lights - Aurora Borealis

 As a short break the 5 day Arctic Highlights Tour from Manchester is ideal.
 This includes a night in Tromsø and a short cruise from Tromsø to Bergen giving you a taste of the Arctic and a good chance of experiencing the northern lights.
 This voyage spends its entirety within the Arctic Circle giving you the chance to take part in some fantastic winter excursions to areas of this frozen land that are seldom seen by tourists.

-We can offer this amazing trip from just £838 pp in an outside cabin departing 17th February 2017 from Manchester.
+We can offer this amazing trip from just £849pp 17th or 28th February 2018 from Manchester.
 Direct flights are also available from Gatwick, Manchester, and Bristol.

-For a longer trip there are offers from Hurtigruten on their 12 night voyage down the Norwegian coast visiting 34 ports and experiencing the amazing untamed Arctic scenery.
-For departures October - December 2016 booked before 30th September offer Free Wine and Beer package, plus the Northern Lights Promise that if you are unlucky enough not to witness the Northern Lights during your trip you will receive a free 6/7 day voyage free of charge.
+For a longer trip there are offers from Hurtigruten on their 12 night voyage down the Norwegian coast visiting 34 ports and experiencing the amazing untamed Arctic scenery - PLUS our Northern Lights Promise menas that if you are unlucky enough not to witness the Northern Lights during your trip you will receive a free 6/7 day voyage free of charge.
 Ask us for more details about this offer.

 For more information call the Adeona Travel team today on: 0161 486 9247

 If you are on a budget then Iceland, just a 3 hour flight north, might be a good option for a low cost trip with a good chance of seeing the aurora.
 The flights are frequent and an exciting range of tours can be arranged.

 Wherever you go seeing the Northern Lights for the first time is one of those things – you’ll always remember exactly where you were and who you were with.